Dilbert66/esphome-components/README.md

 Make sure to add all other allowed user or group chat ids to the allowed_chat_ids: field.

 ## YAML config
-Add the following sections to your chose yaml configuration.
-Custom components.
-You can use the github release version  or Copy the source directly to directory "my_components" under your esphome directory The example below shows a sample bot config showing how to create a menu of cmd options.
+Add the following sections to your chosen yaml configuration.
+You can use the github release version  or copy the source directly from this repository to directory "my_components" under your esphome directory The example below shows a sample bot config showing how to create a menu of cmd options.
 ```
 external_components: